lesleyrs/Client3/README.md

 ```
 TODO midi, game speedup onblur (how to make wasm not pause with current jspi setup)
+TODO fwrite maps like emscripten somehow
 TODO add to build.bat/ps1
-NOTE: wasm output can be made smaller by using js bigints instead of mpi.c
+TODO: wasm output can be made smaller by using js bigints instead of mpi.c
 ```

 ### Web (emscripten)